lethabomaepa11/envyper/apps/server/README.md

 ## Variables

-> Across all endpoints, if the user is not authenticated a `401 HTTP Response` will the received.
+> Across all endpoints, if the user is not authenticated a `401 HTTP Response` will be received.

 > Across all endpoints, if a project with the provided project ID does not exist a `404 HTTP Response` will be received.